-If you want to give up your coverage and cash out your life insurance policy, you should first determine if you can sell it in a life insurance cash settlement.
-You might want to consider this option if your premiums are quite high and you no longer have dependents or all of your dependents are financially secure.
+If you want to give up your coverage and cash out your life insurance policy, you should first try to sell it for a cash settlement.
+You might want to do this if your premiums are high and you no longer have dependents or all of your dependents are financially secure.

-Similarly, if you have a participating whole life insurance policy from a mutual insurer, you can also use any dividends you receive to purchase paid-up additions.
-Buying paid-up additions is similar to buying a small single-premium life insurance policy as you increase the policy's cash value and death benefit but don't have ongoing payments.
+Similarly, if you have a participating whole life insurance policy from a mutual insurer, you can use any dividends you receive to purchase paid-up additions.
+Buying additions is similar to buying a small single-premium life insurance policy, because you increase the policy's cash value and death benefit but don't have ongoing payments.

 Finally, there are no medical exams or underwriting requirements involved in buying paid-up additions, so you can increase your coverage even if your health has gotten worse.